-Kelly wants to make a marketing impact at her company that helps them achieve real growth.
-She’s thinking about implementing inbound marketing, but she doesn’t how to get started or how to convince other stakeholders that inbound can provide the results they’re looking for.
-She’s looking for a strategic and creative partner who can help her launch and optimize an inbound marketing system that delivers meaningful sales support.
+She's also got to convince her bosses that inbound can provide the results they’re looking for.
+Currently, she’s looking for a strategic and creative partner who can help her launch an inbound marketing system that delivers meaningful sales support.

 Sarah is vital to my work because she helps me understand our clients better.
 Everything I create is for her.
 She's on my mind day and night.
 She's what's known as a buyer persona.

 Use Buyer Personas to Target Your Marketing

 A persona is a semi-fictional representation of your real and potential customers, based on market research and data.
-A persona encompasses your customers’ goals, motivations, behaviors, values and pain points.
-While you don’t need to include every detail about a persona’s life (you probably don’t need to know their favorite color or the first time they fell in love), the more you flesh out relevant details, the more it helps you to understand your actual customers.
+A persona uncovers your customers’ goals, motivations, behaviors, values and pain points.

 How to Create an Accurate Buyer Persona that Wins More Sales